 - Modeling Bird-window Collisions in Core Urban Environments (link to overview), Thesis research at U of MN, 2016-2018

-- Assessing bird collision risk near the U.S. Bank Stadium, Research Assistant with U of MN, since September 2016
+- Assessing bird collision risk near the U.S. Bank Stadium, Research Assistant with U of MN, September 2016 to July 2019

 - Toward a Center for Citizen Science in Minnesota, Research Assistant with U of MN, September 2016 to May 2017